cginternals/openll-asset-generator/README.md

 ```
 The parameters are the same as described in the section below.
 The results are saved in the subfolder `output`.

+### Troubleshooting
+* /bin/sh: 1: ./configure: not found` during docker build: Make sure to clone the repo with linux line endings (LF).

 ## Usage